HumanCellAtlas/dcp-community/charters/ExpressionMatrixService/charter.md

 ## Out-of-scope

+* Compound metadata and numerical filtering (*combinations of the In-scope filters*)
 * Data visualization portal or web application for expression matrices
 * Transformative data manipulation; analysis apps or pipelines using expression data (e.g. data normalization)
 * Standards engagement for APIs or data storage formats with the GA4GH Large Scale Genomics work stream prior to basic completion of matrix service implementation and integration of user feedback